ni/nimi-python/docs/niscope/functions.rst

     :return:

-            Returns an array of classed with the following timing and scaling information about each waveform:
+            Returns an array of classes with the following timing and scaling information about each waveform:

             -  **relative_initial_x** (float) the time (in seconds) from the trigger to the first sample in the fetched waveform
             -  **absolute_initial_x** (float) timestamp (in seconds) of the first fetched sample.
 This timestamp is comparable between records and acquisitions; devices that do not support this parameter use 0 for this output.